-The independent assessor must use the questions from PAL's question bank.
-Follow-up questions are allowed where clarification is required
+The independent assessor must use the questions from PAL's question bank, or they can create their own under PAL's training.

 The independent assessor must ask questions about KSBs that were not observed to gather assessment evidence.
 These questions are in addition to the set number of questions for the observation with questions and should be kept to a minimum.